poton2/CS-435-Big-data/README.md

 # PA2
 The goal of this assignment is to take a given document, and extract sentences that best summarize the document using TF-IDF.
 A document is any collection of words, and the set of all documents is called a corpus.

+# PA3
+Using Apache Spark

+**PageRank**

+A sorted list of Wikipedia pages based on their ideal PageRank value in descending order.
+Each row should contain the title of the article and its PageRank value.
+This computation is performed in my own Spark cluster with 5 machines with results from 25 iterations.

+**Taxation**

+A sorted list (in descending order) of Wikipedia pages based on their PageRank value with taxation.
+Each row should contain the title of the article and its PageRank value.
+This computation should be performed in my own Spark cluster with 5 machines with results from at least 25 iterations.